What are the best personal finance apps?

 With visibility into deposit and investment account balances in addition to billing accounts, Truebill’s financial dashboard is even more comprehensive than Trim’s.
 And like Trim, it has a free subscription cancellation feature.

 Truebill’s paid bill negotiation feature is a bit pricier than Trim’s.
-Truebill takes a 40% cut of any negotiated savings.
+Truebill takes anywhere from 30% to 60% cut of any negotiated savings.

 Billshark is another financial assistant in the Trim and Truebill vein, though it’s even more narrowly focused on two money-saving functions: negotiating bill balances downward and canceling subscriptions that busy users have forgotten about (or just don’t have the energy to cancel).